What is the main difference between a tiny house vs small house in 2022 when in concerns costs, lifestyle and if it’s worth making the switch?

 - Less space means less consumption

-- You can get fresh ingredients in the upcountry which means healthier cooking
+- You can get fresh ingredients from local markets which means healthier cooking especially for the famous indoor grilling

 - They are energy efficient